fccm2/rb-svg/README.md

-An Object in Ruby to create SVG documents with circles.
+An Object in Ruby to create SVG documents with rectangles and circles.